 Coming to the United States to get an education is exciting.
-However, a myriad of requirements and regulations apply to F-1 student visa holders.
-Violation of even one of these—for example, working off campus without authorization, or failing to pursue a full-time course of studies—can result in the F-1 student falling “out of status.”
+However, a myriad of regulations apply to F-1 student visa holders.
+Someone who violates even one rule—who, for example, works off campus without authorization or fails to pursue a full-time course of studies—can fall "out of status."

-Someone who was not in valid visa status is expected to leave the United States right away.
+A person who is not in valid visa status is expected to leave the United States right away.
 However, it is possible that this person will gain the theoretical right to a green card, such as by marrying a U.S. citizen or receiving a job offer from a U.S. employer.
-The issue then becomes whether having fallen out of status will impact the student’s ability to get a green card (U.S. lawful permanent residence).
+The issue then becomes whether being an out-of-status student will impact the ability to get a green card (U.S. lawful permanent residence).

 U.S. immigration laws provide limited ways for a person to get a green card.
 The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives, mainly spouses, parents, and children of U.S. citizens and permanent residents), and employment (in most cases, conditioned on the U.S. employer who is willing to offer sponsorship and take on the task of proving that it couldn't find U.S. workers who are qualified, willing, and able to take the job).

-The reason that your basis for green card eligibility is important is that it partially determines whether you are eligible to use a procedure called “Adjustment of Status” (AOS) in order to get the green card.
-The AOS procedure allows you to file your application, attend an interview, and receive a decision on your green card without leaving the United States—and in some cases, without regard to whether you were out of status in the first place, which can be hugely beneficial.
+Your basis for green card eligibility is important, in that it partially determines whether you are eligible to use a procedure called "Adjustment of Status" (AOS) in order to apply.
+The AOS procedure allows you to file your green card application, attend an in-person interview, and receive a decision all without leaving the United States—and in some cases, without regard to whether you were out of status in the first place, which can be hugely beneficial.